ForgeEssentials/ForgeEssentials/README.md

 # Reporting bugs
 Please follow these rules when reporting bugs:
-- Update to the latest build from [Jenkins](http://ci.forgeessentials.com/job/FE-1.12.2) before reporting a bug.
+- Update to the latest build from [Discord](https://discord.gg/FNRQjmr) (#dev-builds channel) before reporting a bug.
 - Check, if the bug was not already reported by using the search.
 - Always attach your ForgeEssentials/modlist.txt file
 - Always attach logs to your reports if you encountered crashes.